bailnl/toddmotto.github.io/_pages/speaking.md

 I regularly speak at conferences in Europe and America, if you'd like me to join yours, please email me, todd@toddmotto.com and we can discuss further.

-_Please note:_ I prefer to speak at Angular-specific conferences.
+_Please note:_ I prefer to speak at Angular-related conferences.
 Thank you :)

 <div class="speaking__grid">
   <ul>